NiftySoft/example-spring-data-jpa/README.md

 ### WidgetViews

 One design decision made here is to expose multiple views of a `Widget` via interfaces.
-One is not always interested in all the detail found in a widget, and you want to project or expose different views for security purposes.
+One is not always interested in all the detail found in an entity, and sometimes you want to project or expose different views for security purposes.
 The `WidgetViews` class provides a common namespace for all of the different views of a Widget.
 It contains the `IdOnly` and `SprocketsOnly` views, which are just read-only Java interfaces implementing the subset of the data exposed by the view.